awbartko/giphy-site/README.md

 Overview: This website is an online database and search engine which allows users to search for and share animated GIF files.

-The technologies used for building this website are as follows: HTML, JavaScript, and API.
+The technologies used for building this website are as follows: HTML, JavaScript, Bootstrap and API.

 Future enhancements will include: